Hero image

 Some examples of interview questions

-After analysing the interview data, we developed seven user personas and, through discussions with the client, established a priority scale to identify our primary users.
-Consequently, our design process focused on regular service user and customers utilising X-Road services to order certificates.
-We also recognised that the ordering process for new customers is currently quite challenging, therefore needed more attention.
+After analysing the interview data, I developed seven user personas and, through discussions with the client, established a priority scale to identify our primary users.
+Consequently, my design process focused on regular service users and customers utilising X-Road services to order certificates.
+I also recognised that the ordering process for new customers is currently quite challenging, therefore needed more attention.

 Persona priority scale